samg/timetrap/README.md

 #### Custom Formatters

-Timetrap tries to make it easy for users to define their own custom output formats in cases where the built-in formatters do not suite their needs.
+Timetrap tries to make it easy to define custom output formats.

-(You're encouraged to submit these back to timetrap for inclusion in a future version).
+You're encouraged to submit these back to timetrap for inclusion in a future version.

-To create a custom formatter you'll need to create a ruby class and implement two methods on it.
+To create a custom formatter you create a ruby class and implement two methods on it.

-In this example we'll create a formatter that only outputs the notes from entries.
+As an example we'll create a formatter that only outputs the notes from entries.

 To ensure that timetrap can find your formatter put it in